Warminster School: St Boniface

 Now a major element of the School's estate, housing boarding accommodation and offices, St Boniface House started life as an Anglican missionary college founded by the energetic vicar of Warminster, the Rev. James Erasmus Philipps, whose family was interested in missionary work.
 The original intention was to train boys and young men who had little previous education but were capable of becoming good workers.
 Later on the aim was to train them for entry into missionary colleges, both at home and overseas.
 The Mission House was formally opened in a house near the parish church on 5 October 1860, with eleven students.
 By 1871 the range of education offered had grown considerably and as the result of a lead seal being dug up in a nearby garden bearing the name of Pope Boniface, the house's name was changed to St Boniface College.
 In the same year the students built a corrugated iron chapel, which later students enlarged in 1909, in use until 1936.
 In 1890 the students built themselves a cricket pavilion and established a printing press, on which they were publishing a college magazine in 1896.

 In 1897 the foundation stone of new permanent buildings was laid on the north side of the house.
 The first block of these buildings was opened on 1 August 1899, and they were completed by 1901.
 They are built in the neo-Jacobean style of Doulting stone, with Bath stone dressings.
 Student numbers grew; in 1908 there were 40 and this later rose to 53.
 In 1913, after the death of Philipps, the constitution of the College was changed and one of the purposes now listed was for the actual training of missionaries.
 The College closed during the First World War but then re-opened and flourished.
 In 1927, a large extension to the south, designed by Sir Charles Nicholson, added a chapel and library.
 The College again closed for the duration of the Second World War.

-The college had a reputation of being a caring house with mutual respect and trust between its occupants, aiming to develop this respect and maturity so that pupils were well prepared for their future.
-In 1943, J. W. Tomlin, the former Principal of the College, wrote of St Boniface that, even if it should be called upon to fulfil a different role in the future, it may well be that "the latter glory of the house shall be greater than the former".
 When the college re-opened in 1948 it was associated with King's College, London, as a post-graduate training centre for missionary work.
 The numbers expanded to 57 students and a staff of three priests.
 In 1969 the course was moved from Warminster to Canterbury and the College closed.
 The St Boniface Trust was established and has leased the buildings and land to Warminster School ever since.